stevanapter/hypertree/README.md

 Given table T (the underlying table) + Hypertree Parameters (see below) .ht.cons produces Z, the Hypertree table.

-Column names a_ through z_ are reserved for Hypertree use.
+Column names beginning with a lower-case letter followed by one or more _'s are reserved for Hypertree use.

 The Hypertree table structure is encoded in the following six columns: